Share this post on:

 On the desk are often family portraits but never candid shots.
 Instead, they are formal portraits showing everyone in their proper role, frozen forever as the Driver sees them.

-An interior designer will probably decorate the office to create a feeling of power, and the office’s colors will be intense.
+An interior designer will probably decorate the office with intense colors to create a feeling of power.

 Curt is tough, straight to business.
 That’s the Driver at work in their den.
 Don’t waste time.
 Get straight to the point!